 “It is a story both elegant and eccentric, cleanly capturing that brief moment in the 1960s when extrasensory perception verged on mainstream acceptance.
 It is also quietly terrifying, a reminder that even those who can see the future have no hope of getting out of its way.”

 Source The New York Times

 The Curse of Cassandra

-The so- called gift of prophecy, assuming we accept there is such a potential, is just as likely to feel more like a curse.
+The so-called gift of prophecy, assuming we accept there is such potential, is just as likely to feel more like a curse.
 It is not known as The Curse of Cassandra for nothing.

-Cassandra (or Kassandra) was a tragic figure in Greek mythology; a Trojan princess, a daughter of King Priam and Queen Hecuba and a priestess of the sun god Apollo.
-Apollo had given her the gift of prophesy but when she subsequently rejected his sexual advances, he could not withdraw the gift but he turned it into a curse, such that Cassandra would see and speak the truth, only never to be believed.
+Cassandra (or Kassandra) was a tragic figure in Greek mythology; a Trojan princess, a daughter of King Priam and Queen Hecuba, and a priestess of the sun god Apollo.
+Apollo had given her the gift of prophecy but when she subsequently rejected his sexual advances, he could not withdraw the gift he turned it into a curse, such that Cassandra would see and speak the truth, only never to be believed.